Hurricane Rafael (2012): Meteorological history

 The formation of Hurricane Rafael is attributed to a low-latitude tropical wave that emerged off the western coast of Africa on October 5.
 The wave remained disorganized until roughly midway between the Cape Verde Islands and Lesser Antilles, at which time a broad area of low pressure developed and convection began to consolidate around it.
 As a result, the disturbance was introduced into the National Hurricane Center (NHC)'s 48-hour Tropical Weather Outlook with a low chance of tropical development.
 These chances were subsequently raised as further development occurred, with the system receiving a medium chance of development early on October 10, and a high chance of development as it approached the southern Leeward Islands late the following evening.
 As the wave crossed into the eastern Caribbean Sea and slowed down, the previously broad and open surface low consolidated and became stacked with the mid-level center.
 The disturbance was already producing tropical storm-force winds, and as a result, skipped tropical depression status to become Tropical Storm Rafael at 1800 UTC on October 12.
-At this time, the cyclone was located roughly 200 mi (320 km) south-southeast of St. Croix.
+At this time, the cyclone was located roughly 200 mi (320 km) south-southeast of Saint Croix.

 Despite being named, Rafael remained disorganized initially; this was the result of the interaction between an upper-level trough and the cyclone itself.
 Moderate to strong wind shear dislocated the center of Rafael and the deepest shower and thunderstorm activity.
 Over the course of the next few days, however, the upper-level trough gradually weakened and backed westward, allowing for the development of an anticyclone atop the tropical storm.
 Wind shear lessened, allowing the center to become obscured from view and outflow to develop in association with the system.
 As it began to execute a turn towards the north under the influence of an upper-level trough to its west, a central dense overcast (CDO) was noted on satellite imagery.
 Following a series of intensity estimates, Rafael was upgraded to a hurricane around 0600 UTC on October 15, while positioned about 650 mi (1045 km) south of Bermuda, although this intensity was speculated upon until later that afternoon following a hurricane hunters flight into the system.